Asheq/close-buffers.vim/README.md

     nnoremap <silent> <C-q> :CloseBuffersMenu<CR>
 ## Install
 You can use any plugin manager you want.
-Here are some popular options:
+Some popular options:

 - vim-plug: `Plug 'Asheq/close-buffers.vim'`
+- Vundle: `Plugin 'Asheq/close-buffers.vim'`
 - Pathogen: `cd ~/.vim/bundle && git clone git://github.com/asheq/close-buffers.git`
-- Manual installation: Copy the files to your `.vim` directory.
+- Manual: Copy the files into your `.vim` directory.

 ## Inspiration
 This plugin was inspired by [vim-bufonly](https://github.com/schickling/vim-bufonly), but adds